SVG-Edit/svgedit/docs/Testing.md

     1. `npm run open-cov-no-start` if you already have a `start` process running in another terminal tab.

-## Testing
+## Testing and coverage

-For ensuring tests are passing (and optionally checking coverage).
+For ensuring tests are passing and checking coverage.

 You will most likely just need to use one of these three top-level routines, but the components are explained here for reference.